xvacorx/BATman/Generate Hash/README.md

 The script collects system information and calculates a hash, providing a snapshot of your system's configuration.
 This can be useful for baseline comparisons, troubleshooting, or general system monitoring.

+Okay, I'll provide the usage instructions in Markdown format, incorporating all the requested points.

+---

 ## Usage

-1. Double-click `Generate_Hash.bat`.
+1. Double-click **`GenerateHash.bat`**.
-2. The script will run, and upon completion, a `.cab` file containing the generated hash will be created in your `C:\` drive.
+2. A **User Account Control (UAC) prompt** will appear, asking for administrator access (this is essential for collecting all the device information).
+3. The script will run.
+Upon completion, a folder named **`MDMLogs`** will be created (or used if it already exists) in the same drive where the script is located.
+Inside this folder, a `.cab` file named after the device's **serial number** (e.g., `SERIALNUMBER.cab`) will be generated.

 ---